aljs/wew.js/README.md

 # wew.js

 Reveal animations when elements are within the viewport (on load, scroll and resize).
 WOW.js alternative with MIT license.
-Based on (Josh Johnson's Animate.js library)[https://github.com/jshjohnson/Animate].
+Based on [Josh Johnson's Animate.js library](https://github.com/jshjohnson/Animate).

 ## Setup for new projects
 ```html